Signatures of human-like processing in Transformer forward passes: Details of model-derived metrics

 and the ``term difference''

-between the first tokens of the correct and intuitive answer options.
+between the first tokens of the correct and incorrect answer options.
 This gives us a tuple for each layer and item that describes (i) whether or not \hiddenlayer increases the probability of generating \correctanswer over \intuitiveanswer and (ii) whether or not \hiddenlayer primarily changes the log probability of \correctanswer or the log probability \intuitiveanswer.

-In this space, the direction of the $\langle 1, 1 \rangle$ vector can be interpreted as \emph{boosting} the correct answer relative to the intuitive answer --- the layer is increasing the probability of generating \correctanswer over \intuitiveanswer by increasing the log probability of \correctanswer (rather than decreasing the log probability of \intuitiveanswer).
-Similarly, the direction of the $\langle -1, -1 \rangle$ vector can be interpreted as \emph{boosting} the intuitive answer.\footnote{One can also interpret the direction of the $\langle -1, 1 \rangle$ vector as \emph{suppressing} the intuitive answer and the $\langle 1, -1 \rangle$ as \emph{suppressing} the correct answer.
+In this space, the direction of the $\langle 1, 1 \rangle$ vector can be interpreted as \emph{boosting} the correct answer relative to the incorrect answer --- the layer is increasing the probability of generating \correctanswer over \intuitiveanswer by increasing the log probability of \correctanswer (rather than decreasing the log probability of \intuitiveanswer).
+Similarly, the direction of the $\langle -1, -1 \rangle$ vector can be interpreted as \emph{boosting} the incorrect answer.\footnote{One can also interpret the direction of the $\langle -1, 1 \rangle$ vector as \emph{suppressing} the incorrect answer and the $\langle 1, -1 \rangle$ as \emph{suppressing} the correct answer.
 However, we do not observe these types of layers empirically.}

 For a given layer and item, we then compute the scalar projection of $\langle\termdiff (\correctanswer, \intuitiveanswer | \context; \Delta \hiddenlayer), \logitdiff (\correctanswer, \intuitiveanswer | \context; \Delta \hiddenlayer)\rangle$ onto the $\langle 1, 1 \rangle$ vector.
 For simplicity, we write this quantity as $\scalarproj(\correctanswer, \intuitiveanswer | \context; \Delta \hiddenlayer)$: